-At the business meeting in 1912, efforts were made to broaden the membership base.
-On November 30, 1915, the name of the Society was changed from the American Society of Animal Nutrition to the American Society of Animal Production, and an amendment to the constitution was passed to allow members to include those interested in teaching, breeding, and management investigations as well as nutritionists.
-A committee on instruction was added.
+At the business meeting in 1912, efforts were made to broaden the membership base to include scientists from other disciplines.
+On November 30, 1915, the name of the society was changed from the American Society of Animal Nutrition to the American Society of Animal Production, and an amendment to the constitution was passed to include members interested in teaching, breeding, and management investigations as well as nutritionists.
+In addition, a committee on instruction was added.
 At that time there were 114 members.

-The Society was fulfilling a genuine need, and membership began to increase.
-Growth in membership was almost continuous; by the golden anniversary year of 1958 there were 1829 members.
-A second name change was approved at the 53rd annual business meeting in Chicago on November 24, 1961, when the official name became the American Society of Animal Science.
+Growth in membership was almost continuous; by the golden anniversary year in 1958 there were 1,829 members.
+A second name change was approved at the 53rd annual business meeting in Chicago on November 24, 1961, when the official name became the American Society of Animal Science (ASAS).

 Vision for the Future

 As ASAS enters its second century, we are changing to adapt to current and future conditions and environments.
 ASAS will continue to be the world leader as a source of scientific information on the contributions of animals to food and fiber production.
 We recognize, however, that animals contribute greatly to enhancing the human life and wellbeing in a wide variety of ways, including companionship, recreation, and human aid.
 Therefore, the broader vision of ASAS is to be a diverse community of professionals recognized as the leading source of new knowledge and perspective on animals that enhance human life and well-being.
 ASAS facilitates global scientific exchange through innovative and inclusive venues.